This is more of a broth than a soup, it’s completely exquisite and made from the concentrated essence of tomatoes.

 Mix all of the above in a big bowl.
 Scoop into a food processor and pulse 3 times for about 2 seconds each until the ingredients are very lightly broken up.
 Do this in batches (I did three).
 Return to the bowl, cover with cling film and refrigerate for about 6 hours (I went a bit longer).
-Place the mix in a double muslin cloth, tie with string and suspend this over a bowl over night.
+Place the mix in a double muslin cloth, tie with string and suspend this over a bowl overnight.
 Do not squeeze the cloth, simply allow the liquid to drip out.

 What you will discover is a bowl full of slightly golden clear liquid.
 This is the essence.
 A bit of the red from the tomato skin cells seeped through, but it settled at the bottom.
 You could probably strain this through coffee filter paper if you wanted to get it 100% clear.

-I wanted to maintain the integrity of this incredible concentrated tomato juice, so simply I heated it in a pot and added cream.
-I used 4 T (60ml) of cream to 1 cup of essence and then allowed it to cook over a low heat for about 5 minutes.
+I wanted to maintain the integrity of this incredibly concentrated tomato juice, so simply I heated it in a pot and added cream.
+I used 4 T (60ml) of cream to 1 cup of the essence and then allowed it to cook over a low heat for about 5 minutes.
 I didn’t want to add anything to it, because all the flavour from the fennel, onion, garlic and basil had subtly infused into the liquid.
 You could add more or less cream, depending on taste preference.

 The soup didn’t really thicken and has more of a broth consistency.
 I will need to do further exploration into ways to make a thicker soup without altering any of the taste.
 I image potatoes might work well.
 I garnished with just a light smattering of freshly ground white pepper and a few baby basil leaves.